 If you own a home, you are eligible to deduct the interest you paid on your mortgage as long as the loan was $750,000 or less.

 You may qualify to claim a Lifetime Learning Credit for any qualified tuition and associated expenses.
 This benefit is paid to students with an income of less than $65,000 who are enrolled in eligible educational institutions.
 This credit is worth up to $2,000 per tax return per year.
 This also applies to any qualified education expenses you pay for a dependent child or your spouse.

-Be sure to check the IRS guidelines or talk to your tax preparer for specific details before you file any of these tax deductions to ensure that you meet the qualification requirements.
-It’s also important that you have proper documentation and records for any deductions that you file for.
+Clever Girl tip: Be sure to check the IRS guidelines or talk to your tax preparer for specific details before you file any of these tax deductions to ensure that you meet the qualification requirements.
+It’s also important that you have proper documentation and records for any deductions you file for.

 Here are six things to do with your tax refund that can make a huge difference for the better when it comes to your finances.
 Depending on your unique financial circumstances, you may choose to do one or a combination of the suggestions I mention below:

 1. Pay off your high-interest debt

 Your tax refund check can make a huge dent in your debt repayment process and help accelerate the timeline in which you are able to pay off your debt.
 Now wouldn't that be awesome?
 If you've been on the fence about whether to use your refund to pay off debt or not, go ahead and do it—you won't regret getting closer to your debt freedom.

 Having a fully funded emergency account can contribute to your financial peace of mind and more importantly help you weather an unplanned circumstance or emergency.
 Using your tax refund to bulk up your emergency savings can go a long way.

 3. Invest in the stock market